-It's the first year that counts; in fact, the vehicle must have reached the four repair attempts or been in the shop a total of 30 days within the first year of your ownership.
+It's the first year that counts; in fact, the vehicle must have reached the 4 attempts at repair or been in the shop a total of 30 days while it's 1 year old or less.
 Yes, it is unfair that you could own a car for a year and a day, then have it catch on fire due to a faulty light bulb and the dealership is not liable.
-But the rules had to have a stopping point, and in the case of lemons that point is one year.
+But the rules had to have a stopping point, and in the case of lemons that point is 1 year old.

 The second most important thing to remember if your car is acting like it wants to be the prime ingredient in meringue pie is to start keeping records.
 Keep excellent, detailed records; make notes of everything short of the color of the manager's tie on the 23rd day the car was towed in to the shop.
 Make lots of little notes and lots of big notes, and save all receipts, letters you receive with their envelopes, and phone calls made or received.
 Here are a few suggestions of the communications to track: